cyrilbois/developer-playbook/api-development-swagger.md

 ## Stack

+1. Setup the project
-1. Decide if it is [serverless or container use case.](/containeraas.md)
+2. Decide if it is [serverless or container use case.](/containeraas.md)
+3. Design the API / Event in Swagger.
+4. Implement the first mock.
+5. Implement the API or Event Actor.

-1. # Getting Started with the Serverless Framework
+# Getting Started with the Serverless Framework
-2. What is it and why should you use it?

-3. how to create a simple API

 ## Setup your project